 We will review termly how the interventions and support your child receives impacts on their progress.
 It is important to us that your child develops their independence and that they are as best prepared as possible for the next phase in their education.
-Support that includes the child within the classroom activities will be prioritised.
+Support that prioritises the child within the classroom activities will be prioritised.
 It is important to facilitate your child through a range of support methods (e.g. group work, 1:1 support, in-class resources and peer support).
-We encourage all of our children to participate in activities outside of the classroom, for example sporting events and musical productions.
 Where appropriate, your child may be given an individual personal target to promote their independence skills.